 Drip systems are relatively complex compared to sprinkler systems and have special needs in terms of design, materials and installation.

-The following aspects and characteristics of subsurface drip system should be considered when planning a system.
+The following aspects and characteristics of a subsurface drip system should be considered when planning a system.

 - The drip emitter needs to operate reliably and precisely in a soil environment

 - The emitter is to be resistant to intrusion of roots and ingress of soil particles and debris

 - Hydraulic control devices and emitter design to prevent back siphonage

 - Provision for flushing of drip lines is required